eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 NB: The AMQP adapter needs to be configured for TLS in order to support this mechanism.

+## Connection Limits

+After verifying the credentials, the number of existing connections is checked against the configured [resource-limits] ({{< ref "/concepts/resource-limits.md" >}}) by the AMQP adapter.
+If the limit is exceeded then the connection request is not accepted.

 ## Link Establishment

 Clients can publish all types of messages to the AMQP adapter via a single *anonymous* sender link.
 Using *AT MOST ONCE* delivery semantics, the client will not wait for the message to be accepted and settled by the downstream consumer.
 However, with *AT LEAST ONCE*, the client sends the message and waits for the message to be delivered to and accepted by the downstream consumer.
 If the message cannot be delivered due to a failure, the client will be notified.